How aware are you of your skin? It may

-It’s like opening a curtain, bit by bit, more and more vision begins to appear.
-Perspectives enlarge.
+It’s like opening a curtain, bit by bit, allowing more light in.

 However, in our physical form with its complicated

-mental structures (senses taking in information from an ‘outside’, the brain
+mental structures (senses taking in information from an ‘outside’ that isn't really there, the brain

 sorting and sifting this information according to its particular traits and